 The development of large-volume residential construction is very clear: If the corresponding value still represented 41% of the total residential construction work in 2010, it was already 61% in 2017.
 A year later it fell back to 54%, to rise again to 58% in the most recent reporting period.
 The permits of the federal capital thus became more important, since the contribution to multi-storey residential construction is very clear here: The share of multi-storey residential permits in Austria's total residential construction work, which averaged around 15% from 2010 to 2016 in Vienna, rose to 26% in 2017, fell to a fifth the year after, and now reached about 24% in 2019.

-6% or around 400 absolutely lower result than in the comparable period
+5% or around 400 absolute lower than in the same period last year was

-Almost 76% of the objects approved for construction in the first quarter of 2020 were residential buildings, including 89% one- and two-family houses.
-Since the course of the multi-storey residential building discussed with the apartments was dominated with many units per property (mainly in the federal capital), the temporal development (and distribution) of new buildings differs from that of the building permits.
+Almost 74% of the properties approved for building in the 2nd quarter of 2020 were residential buildings, 89% of which were single and two-family houses.
+Since the multi-storey residential building with many units per property (mainly in the federal capital) dominates, the development (and distribution) of new buildings over time differs fundamentally from that of the approved apartments.